canonical/k8s-snap/docs/src/snap/explanation/clustering.md

-`k8sd` plays a vital role in the {{product}} architecture, enhancing the functionality of both the Control Plane and Worker nodes through the use of [microcluster].
+`k8sd` plays a vital role in the {{product}} architecture, enhancing the functionality of both the Control Plane and Worker nodes through the use of [MicroCluster].
 This component simplifies cluster management tasks, such as adding or removing nodes and integrating them into the cluster.
 It also manages essential features like DNS and networking within the cluster, streamlining the entire process for a more efficient operation.